LinuxJedi/AmigaRGBtoHDMI/README.md

 ## Software

-The software used for this project can be found at https://github.com/hoglet67/RGBtoHDMI/
+The software used for this project can be found on the 'dev' branch of https://github.com/IanSB/RGBtoHDMI/

 ## Ready Built Boards

 If you want a ready built board for either design please contact andrew@linuxjedi.co.uk and I can put you in touch with whoever is building / selling at a reasonable price.

 Likewise if you are a someone selling these designs, please let me know if you want me to put you in touch with buyers who contact me.

+Alternatively I've made the PCBs available on PCBWay here: https://www.pcbway.com/project/member/?bmbno=0369642B-E3DA-48

 ## Sponsorship